Andrei25i/Music-App/README.md

 🔍 Song Search

-➕ Add songs in a queue
+➕ Add songs to a queue

 ## Technologies Used
 ⚛️ [React](https://react.dev/)